prankush247/Scientific-Calculator/README.md

 # Scientific-Calculator
 A scientific calculator which performs basic arithmetic and trignometric computation along with :
 * integration and differentiation operation
-* expand and solve equation
+* expand expression and solve equation
 ## Overview
 Basic arithmetic calculations including trignometry and logarithms can be solved with inbuilt `eval()` function.<br>But, in order to perform integration and differentiation operation or to expand and solve equation we need to use [nerdamer](https://github.com/jiggzson/nerdamer) package.<br><br>
 <img src="overview.png"/>